JetBrains/python-skeletons/README.md

     Foo[T]             # Foo parameterized with T
     (Foo, Bar) -> Baz  # Function of Foo and Bar that returns Baz

-The formal syntax is defined in [pytypes](https://github.com/JetBrains/pytypes) library (work in progress).

 There are several shortcuts available:

     unknown            # Unknown type